electric-sql/electric/docs/guides/quickstart.md

 ```

 ::: info What are those messages in the response data?
 When you request shape data using the HTTP API you're actually requesting entries from a log of database operations affecting the data in the shape.
-This is called the **Shape Log**.
+This is called the [Shape Log](/api/http#shape-log).

 The `offset` that you see in the messages and provide as the `?offset=...` query parameter in your request identifies a position in the log.
 The messages you see in the response are shape log entries (the ones with `value`s and `action` headers) and control messages (the ones with `control` headers).
 :::